Rflands92/Fords-Portfolio/README.md

 ---

-## 📬 Contact
+Contact

 **GitHub:** [Rflands92](https://github.com/Rflands92)
 > *Feel free to reach out with questions about the methodology or data sources used in these projects.*

 ---
-*This portfolio was created for educational purposes as part of an ArcGIS Enterprise coursework program.*
+*This portfolio was created for educational purposes for BootcampGIS.